bcrraKevinho/RFIDAttendanceManagementSystem/README.md

 ## Introduction

-The IoT Attendance Management System is a project designed to manage the attendance of students and teachers within an educational institution using RFID (Radio Frequency Identification) technology.
+The RFID Attendance Management System is a project designed to manage the attendance of students and teachers within an educational institution using RFID (Radio Frequency Identification) technology.
 The system consists of three fundamental subsystems:

 1. **RFID System**: This system comprises RFID cards with tags and a reader-transmitter device that uses the RFID NFC Data Link protocol.
 It enables real-time attendance registration for both students and teachers in specific classrooms.